GluuFederation/flex/docs/admin/admin-ui/access-control.md

     context.tokens.gluuflexadminui_userinfo_token.hasTag("jansAdminUIRole") &&
     context.tokens.gluuflexadminui_userinfo_token.getTag("jansAdminUIRole").contains("admin")
 };

 ```
 **Principal :**
 We are using Cedarling's [Multi-Issuer Authorization](https://docs.jans.io/stable/cedarling/reference/cedarling-multi-issuer/) in Admin UI for access control which evaluates policies based purely on token entities.
-The cedar polies are evaluated without principal.
+The cedar policies are driven by tokens tags in the when clause.
 The administrator's **role** is picked up from the context token entities.

 **Action :**
 In this policy, we are allowing **Read**, **Write** and **Delete** actions on the resource.
 Here we have `action in [GluuFlexAdminUI::Action::"read", GluuFlexAdminUI::Action::"write", GluuFlexAdminUI::Action::"delete"]`.
 The `GluuFlexAdminUI::` is the namespace where all action entities reside.